Bitcoin vs EOS: A feature by feature breakdown

 3. Total supply

-It’s also worth pointing out that bitcoin is divisible down to one-millionth of a BTC (or 0.00000001 BTC), so you can transact in much smaller amounts than just a single coin.
+It’s also worth pointing out that Bitcoin is divisible down to one-millionth of a BTC (or 0.00000001 BTC), so you can transact in much smaller amounts than just a single coin.

 EOS tokens were offered as part of a unique token distribution event that began in June 2017 and ran for 341 days.
-The maximum supply of EOS is much larger than bitcoin and is set at 1 billion, with approximately 896 million tokens circulating at the time of this writing.
+The maximum supply of EOS is much larger than Bitcoin and is set at 1 billion, with approximately 896 million tokens circulating at time of writing.
 10% of the coin supply was not included in the public sale and were instead reserved for block.one, the company that built the EOS software.

-Pros and cons of bitcoin and EOS
+Pros and cons of Bitcoin and EOS

 Bitcoin vs EOS: The bottom line

 There’s no such thing as a “winner” in a head-to-head comparison of Bitcoin and EOS, for the simple fact that they both serve very different purposes.
 Each coin has its place, but pitting them against one another is like arguing who’d win a fight between a lion and a great white shark – the victor is determined by where the battle is held.